cschlay/COMP.CS.400-Project/01_lexer/README.md

 PLY has a special definition for ignored characters `t_ignore`.
 It is a string of characters we want to ignore.

-In the assignment we needed every whitespace to be excluded so it is done by adding space ` ` to the string.
+In the assignment we needed whitespace to be excluded so it is done by adding space ` ` to the string.

 In addition to that the `\r` character needed to be ignored so the final definition is: